-Meal Prices Lunch
+Meal Prices

-\$1.65 for elementary students

-\$1.70 for middle school students
+Lunch

 \$2.10 for high school students

-40 cents for students eligible for reduced price meals Breakfast
+40 cents for students eligible for reduced price lunch

-\$1.55 for elementary students

-\$1.55 for middle school students
+Breakfast

 \$1.60 for high school students

-30 cents for students eligible for reduced price meals
+30 cents for students eligible for reduced price breakfast

-Students who have purchased a meal may purchase extra items.
+Students who have received a reimbursable meal may purchase extra items.
 Prices are listed on the menu.